MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 #### Virtual network

 - The VNet for the DNS extension should only contain the resources required for DNS resolution and nothing else.
-- The VNet for the DNS extension should follow the same configuration guidelines under [Adding spoke networks](adding-spoke-networks).
+- The VNet for the DNS extension should follow the same configuration guidelines under [Adding spoke networks](#adding-spoke-networks).

 #### DNS private resolver

 Consider the following guidance regarding the DNS private resolver in the Virtual WAN DNS extension.

 - There should be one DNS extension with one DNS private resolver per region.
 - The DNS private resolver only requires an inbound endpoint and no outbound endpoints for this scenario.
-This allows you to forward traffic to the resolver.
+This configuration allows you to forward traffic to the resolver.
 The private IP for the endpoint is what we configure for the custom dns service in the Azure Firewall policy (see figure 4).

     :::image type="content" source="./images/dns-private-resolver-inbound-endpoints.png" alt-text="Screenshot of the inbound endpoints for the DNS private resolver showing one endpoint.":::
     *Figure 9: Inbound endpoints for the DNS private resolver*